kkava/Ngrams/README.md

 # Ngrams
 Utilities for downloading and reducing Google Ngram data

+Because the Google Ngram data is so so large, I worked on ways to reduce it and make accessing it faster.
+1. I do not need the development of the usage of the word over time, rather, just the overall usage.
+So I sum the occurences for each year.
+The code is set up to only consider occurances after a given year, which is 0 AD by default.
+2. Parts of speech are also not so important to me, so I reduce the number of entries even further.
+In fact, in the Ngram data any line which has an underscore in it can be neglected, because they are all redundant to one entry which has no POS indication.
+In the 3-gram series, for example, this leads to 10 entries becoming just 1, because you have 9 combinations with POS indicated.
+3. I only keep 1-gram-like entries, and I squash them back into readable single-word format.
+For example, the 3-gram "cat ' s" becomes "cat's" and the 3 gram "my cat ate" is discarded.
+At the end, I have a database that I can query for occurances for a given Ngram, but in a format that simplifies the occurances of what Google considers 3-grams into equivalent sensible 1-grams (see point 3. above).
+From about 1.22 TB of GZipped data I get a SQLite database of about 415 MB, which is managable.

 Instructions for building a usable database from raw ngram data:

 1. Download all ngram data into a folder using download_ngrams_v2020.py